muratk3n/thirdwave/en/README.md

 ---

-Douche means "shower" in French.. so not a curse word on them really.
+Douche means "shower" in French, right?
+So not a curse word on them really.

 ---